 Understand

 [edit]The region was directly affected by the high concentration of neo-paramilitary and guerrilla groups during the insurgency period.
 The paramilitaries were notorious for massacres against the indigenous population.
-For 2014 travelling to the main tourist destination is possible.
 Check your foreign travel advice to get the latest information.

 Cities